lakshmankumar12/vimfiles/vim_notes.md

-zc - close a fold (in an existing fold(determined by mode))               zC  - zc at all folding levels zd - delete one fold on cursor (in manual-fold mode) ze - bring current column to end of screen zf - create a fold (in manual-fold mode) zg - open current work to good work (spell file) (RECLAIM) zh - move view one step right                                             zH  - scroll left by half-screen zi - Invert foldenable
+zc - close a fold (in an existing fold(determined by mode))               zC  - zc at all folding levels zd - delete one fold on cursor (in manual-fold mode) ze - bring current column to end of screen zf - create a fold (in manual-fold mode)                                  zF  - open my fav files zg - open current work to good work (spell file) (RECLAIM) zh - move view one step right                                             zH  - scroll left by half-screen zi - Invert foldenable